El Diablo (Machine Gun Kelly song): Music video

 The music video, directed by Snuffy.NYC & Jimmy Regular, was released on July 25, 2019.
 It shows MGK rapping while driving his car around in a desert.

 Reception

 Some outlets compared "El Diablo" to Kelly's "Rap Devil", given both tracks were produced by Ronny J. The song received a positive response due to its "very versatile" nature and being different from the other.
-Allmusic called the song an "aggressive bangers".
+Allmusic called the song an "aggressive banger".